WhenIsBest/whenisbest/README.md

 This repository was forked from an open source Ruby gem named "simple_calendar" on GitHub that provided us with our calendar functionality.
 Modifications were made to the gem in order to best fit the calendar into whenisbest.

-## How to run whenisbest is your local server
+## How to run whenisbest in your local server
 Also in whenisbest/documentation/documentation.md

 whenisbest uses [Ruby on rails](http://rubyonrails.org/) which includes HTML, CSS/SASS, JavaScript/CoffeeScript for the front-end.